Test-Time Adaptation Induces Stronger Accuracy and Agreement-on-the-Line: OOD accuracy estimation baselines

-\paragraph{Average thresholded confidence (ATC)} \citet{garg2021atc} introduce OOD accuracy estimation method, ATC, which learns the confidence threshold and predicts the OOD accuracy by using the fraction of unlabeled OOD samples for which model's negative entropy is less that threshold.
+\citet{garg2021atc} introduce OOD accuracy estimation method, ATC, which learns the confidence threshold and predicts the OOD accuracy by using the fraction of unlabeled OOD samples for which model's negative entropy is less that threshold.
 Specifically, let $h(x)\in \mathbb{R}^{c}$ denote the softmax output of model $h$ given data $x$ from $\mathcal{X}_{\text{OOD}}$ for classifying among $c$ classes.
 The method can be written as below:

 where $s$ is the negative entropy, \textit{i.e.}, $s(h(x))=\sum_c h_c(x) \log(h_c(x))$, and $t$ satisfies